kambiz-frounchi/homework-4/README.md

-# 04 Web APIs: Code Quiz
+# Code Quiz

-As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
-Build a timed code quiz with multiple-choice questions.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
+ This app is a timed code quiz with multiple-choice questions.
+It will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

+ I haven't used any jQuery.
+Most of the styling is through bootstap, otherwise used vanilla Javascript to deal with the DOM elements.
+I have also used local storage to save the high scorers.
+At the start of the program, the high scrorers are retrieved from local storage and populated in the quiz object.

+ A more exact definition of the program is described below in the User Story and Acceptance Criteria sections.

+ The URL of the app is: https://kambiz-frounchi.github.io/homework-4/.

+ Please check out a few screenshots of the app in these images: quiz1.jpg, quiz2.jpg, quiz3.jpg and quiz4.jpg.

 ## User Story